 Elizabeth Clark-Lewis, Genealogy Award: The Elizabeth Clark-Lewis Genealogy Award is presented to a person or persons for original research in support of African American genealogy.
 The nomination will be judged on scholarly and original research and must document the genealogy of African American ancestors.
 No more than two awards in this category will be given annually.
 Only members of AAHGS and affiliated groups are eligible for this award.
 [Recognition: Plaque]

-Debra Newman Ham, Educator Award: The Debra Newman Ham Educator Award seeks to promote excellence in education by recognizing contributions of K-12 educators employed in state approved schools and/or private church-based schools.
-They do this by providing students with a thorough understanding of African American history, genealogy and culture.
+Debra Newman Ham, Educator Award: The Debra Newman Ham Educator Award seeks to promote excellence in education by recognizing the contributions of K-12 educators employed in state-approved schools and/or private church-based schools.
+They do this by providing students with a thorough understanding of African American history, genealogy, and culture.
 No more than two awards in this category will be given annually.
 This award is not necessarily presented each year.
 [Recognition: Plaque]

-On-The-Spot Award: The On-The-Spot Award is presented to a Chapter member for a recent, specific, measurable accomplishment which impacts or contributes to AAHGS mission and goals.
+On-The-Spot Award: The On-The-Spot Award is presented to a Chapter member for a recent, specific, measurable accomplishment that impacts or contributes to AAHGS's mission and goals.
 Only financial members of AAHGS chapters are eligible for this award.
 This award is not necessarily presented each year.
 [Recognition: Payment of AAHGS national membership dues for the next calendar year]

-The Certificate of Appreciation: The Certificate of Appreciation is presented to an individual or team who has made a contribution to AAHGS or its principles and deserves a token of thanks.
+The Certificate of Appreciation: The Certificate of Appreciation is presented to an individual or team who has contributed to AAHGS or its principles and deserves a token of thanks.
 The Certificate will result from an act(s) performed within two years of its presentation.
 Anyone can receive a Certificate of Appreciation in addition to other awards.
 Membership in AAHGS is not required.

 AAHGS President’s Award: The AAHGS President’s Award is presented to a member who has rendered outstanding service to AAHGS for a minimum of five (5) years at a personal sacrifice of time.
-This nominee has, in addition, contributed immeasurably to the Society’s growth and well-being.
+This nominee has also contributed immeasurably to the growth and well-being of AAHGS.
 Such service may be for a single continuing activity, or for a variety of activities.
 The President alone is the sole selector of the recipient of this award.
-[Recognition: Plaque]
+[Recognition: Plaque; Honorary Life Membership]